-Although Port Lincoln is out of the way, it gave us the opportunity to see some beautiful animals in their natural environment.
+Although Port Lincoln is out of the way, it’ll give you the opportunity to see some beautiful animals in their natural environment.

-The next day we shot up through the middle of Australia and spent the night in Coober Pedy.
+Next, you can drive up the middle of Australia and spend the night in Coober Pedy.

-This town is a must see.
-A lot of it is underground and its quirkiness will intrigue you to explore this opal mining town.
+This opal mining town is a must-see.
+A lot of it is underground and its quirkiness will intrigue you to explore.

-Driving in the outback has a lot of nothing except horizons to see but you will come across these large signs that signal a photo opportunity.
+While driving in the outback, you’ll see a lot of nothing, except endless horizon.
+You will come across large signs that offer a photo opportunity.
 These opportunities don’t disappoint.

-Lake Hart, a dried up salt lake was my personal favourite as the white salt is a great contrast to the red soil.
-When we finally arrived at Uluru and Kata Tjuta, these landmarks didn’t disappoint.
+Lake Hart, a dried up salt lake is a favourite sight on this journey, as the white salt is a great contrast to the red soil.

 Adelaide to Darwin